Time Crisis (video game): Plot

 The PlayStation version features a special mission known as the "Kantaris Deal", which takes place several weeks after the main story's events.
-Miller is alerted by V.S.S.E to the presence of an illegal arms factory posing as a Sercian hotel, with ties to Wild Dog's organization.
+Richard is alerted by V.S.S.E. to the presence of an illegal arms factory posing as a Sercian hotel, with ties to Wild Dog's organization.
 He is assigned to infiltrate the factory and eliminate its owner, Kantaris.
-Upon clearing the lobby, Miller has three different paths to his target.
-The first takes him through the ballroom/casino, where he eliminates Kantaris's boomerang-flinging assassin, Web Spinner.
+Upon clearing the lobby, Richard has three different paths to his target.
+The first takes him through the ballroom/casino, where he eliminates Kantaris' boomerang-flinging assassin, Web Spinner.
 He then pursues her to the swimming pool just as she attempts to escape by air.
-After shooting down an escort gunship, Miller damages the engines of Kantaris's ship just as it takes off, causing it to crash and explode.
-Should Miller fail to stop Web Spinner in time, he will instead be taken to the arms factory; and should Miller fail to pursue Kantaris in time, he will instead be taken to Kantaris' office in the lounge.
+After shooting down an escort gunship, Richard damages the engines of Kantaris' ship just as it takes off, causing it to crash and explode.
+Should Richard fail to stop Web Spinner in time, he will instead be taken to the arms factory; and should Richard fail to pursue Kantaris in time, he will instead be taken to Kantaris' office in the lounge.
 The second path, which can only be accessed if there are less than 22 seconds left on the clock, instead goes through the shopping mall and down into a garbage disposal.
-There, Miller uses a claw arm to punch a hole in the wall, allowing him to access the underground arms factory.
+There, Richard uses a claw arm to punch a hole in the wall, allowing him to access the underground arms factory.
 From there, he makes his way to Kantaris' office in the lounge and defeats her personal security droid, which then malfunctions and rolls out the window, taking her with it.
-Should Miller fail his pursuit in the arms factory, he will instead be redirected to the parking lot.
+Should Richard fail his pursuit in the arms factory, he will instead be redirected to the parking lot.
 The third path can be made available if Richard does not activate the claw in time.
 Instead of entering the factory, he goes directly through the parking lot.
-After defeating a spider-legged battle tank, Miller disables Kantaris's car, forcing it to crash.
-If in any of these scenarios Miller fails to take action soon enough, Kantaris escapes and the mission is aborted (canonically, the spin-off game Time Crisis: Project Titan takes place after the mission's failure).
+After defeating a spider-legged battle tank, Richard disables Kantaris' car, forcing it to crash.
+If in any of these scenarios Richard fails to take action soon enough, Kantaris escapes and the mission is aborted (canonically, the spin-off game Time Crisis: Project Titan takes place after the mission's failure).